 HIPAA laws protect PIH such as diagnosis and treatment information, medical test results, prescription information, and billing information.
 It is important to note that these standards are applicable only to some businesses.
 HIPAA compliance is important for “covered entities” such as private and public healthcare providers, health insurance companies, and HMOs— as well as any businesses which negotiate with them.

-Non-compliance with HIPPA can lead to serious fines.
+Non-compliance with HIPAA can lead to serious fines.
 Even small HIPAA violations can cost businesses between $100 and $50,000 per transgression.
 Given the rising number of high profile HIPAA breaches in previous years, businesses must be careful more careful than ever to make sure they aren’t making avoidable mistakes.

 Find out the most common HIPAA violations in the workplace.